unicurses/unicurses/README.md

 NOTE: If importing UniCurses is unsuccessful, you will be presented with a message describing the cause of failure and your program will terminate.
 The most common cause is the absence of the PDCurses dynamic link library in the program folder while running on Microsoft Windows.
 Correct the problem and try again.
 HINT: In order to make sure that UniCurses works correctly on your platform, run the test scripts that come bundled with the UniCurses package (many of them are ports of examples from the awesome "NCURSES Programming HOWTO" by Pradeep Padala).
 They should all run successfully and not crash with an error message.

-## Using unicurses
+## Using UniCurses
-While UniCurses tries to stay as faithful to the original C++ syntax of curses functions as possible, there are certain important differences and peculiarities that you must be aware of when writing programs using UniCurses.
+While UniCurses tries to stay as faithful to the original C syntax of curses functions as possible, there are certain important differences and peculiarities that you must be aware of when writing programs using UniCurses.
 First of all, the function used to initialize curses (initscr) must be called in a special way with an assignment to a variable named `stdscr`.
 Therefore, instead of just calling `initscr()` you must use the following expression verbatim:

 ```python